gmboowa/Bunya-ONT-Gen/README.md

 # Bunya-ONT-Gen: A pipeline for viral ONT metagenomic analysis

 **Bunya-ONT-Gen** is a modular, end-to-end analysis pipeline designed for the characterization of viral genomes from Oxford Nanopore long-read metagenomic data.
-It is tailored for emerging and re-emerging viruses such as Bunyaviruses and supports everything from raw read quality control to phylogenetic tree construction.
+It is tailored for emerging & re-emerging viruses such as Bunyaviruses & supports everything from raw read quality control to phylogenetic tree construction.

 ---